tlourey/tlourey.github.io/pages/linux-tips.md

 $ End of a line
 H kinda like Home, takes you to the top left
 L also means loser, takes you to the bottom of the screen.
 :88 takes you to line .
-Don’t try this with any line other than 88. i insert text.
+Don't try this with any line other than 88. i insert text.
 This is one of the only keys you need to know. x delete the character you are standing on.
-This is the other character you really need to know. cw delete the current word and start inserting. means “Change Word”.
+This is the other character you really need to know. cw delete the current word and start inserting. means "Change Word".
 Thanks Quinn! r overwrite a single character.
 I like this one.
 R replace lots of characters.
 o Make a new line below and start insert mode
 O Make a new line above and start insert mode a append right here.
-You’ll probably use i more.
+You'll probably use i more.
 A Appends at the end of the line.
 I use this a lot. dd delete the entire line.
 9dd delete 9 lines.
 This only works for 9 lines.
-You couldn’t say, use this to delete 8 lines by doing ‘8dd’.
+You couldn't say, use this to delete 8 lines by doing '8dd'.
 No way would that work. yy yank the current line to the clipboard, or whatever they call it in vim terms.
 5y yank 5 lines to the clipboard. p paste the line you just yanked. u Undo.
 This app actually has undo? very cool.
-/pattern search for the pattern “pattern” Kinda redundant example. n Works like F3 does in windows, takes you to the next search result.
+/pattern search for the pattern "pattern" Kinda redundant example. n Works like F3 does in windows, takes you to the next search result.
-N works like F3 doesn’t in windows, and takes you to the previous search result.
+N works like F3 doesn't in windows, and takes you to the previous search result.
 %s/stuff/toreplace/g Replace stuff with toreplace everywhere in the file.
 G Go to the end of the file (thanks Q!)
 ```